JustinM2244/Checkers-MyCISC191Project/README.md

-# TicTacToe-myCisc191Project-
+# Checkers-MyCISC91Project-
-a simple game of tic tac toe
+a simple game of checkers